bcaccinolo/code-examples/__design_patterns/observers.md

 def update(...)
 ```

-The Observed class, the subject registeres observers like this:
+The Observed class also callled subject registers observers like this:
 ```ruby
 ticker.add_observer(myListenerInstance)
 ```

-It contains a clean example:
+The ruby doc contains a clean example:

 ```ruby
 require "observer"